datacarpentry/python-ecology-lesson/_episodes/02-starting-with-data.md

 ~~~
 {: .language-python}

-Note: when you assign the imported DataFrame to a variable, Python does not
+Note that Python does not produce any output on the screen  when you assign the imported DataFrame to a variable.
-produce any output on the screen.
 We can view the value of the `surveys_df`
 object by typing its name into the Python command prompt.

 ~~~